How to Fix Heating element relay failure on Samsung DVE45T3400W (Electric)

 How Much Does This Repair Cost?

-Replacing a heating element relay on the Samsung DVE45T3400W typically costs $20–$65 in parts when done yourself.
+Replacing a heating element relay on the Samsung DVE45T3400W typically costs $20–$65 in parts when you do it yourself.
 A professional service call for this repair usually runs $150–$300, including labor and parts.
-Tackling this repair DIY-style can save you $100 or more, making it a worthwhile fix for confident home repairers.
+Tackling this repair yourself can save you $100 or more, making it a worthwhile fix for anyone who feels confident in their repair skills.

 Frequently Asked Questions